 Finally, identify a pilot project.
 Select an application with low complexity and risk that, once completed, demonstrates measurable benefits of modernization.
 Leaders often approach modernization initiatives with trepidation.
 A pilot project provides an opportunity to get an early win, building confidence and momentum for subsequent phases.

 While rehosting is the most expedient approach, it offers the fewest benefits.
 Additionally, the hosting costs for some rehosted applications may be greater than hosting on-premise because rehosting alone does not seek to update the application to leverage cost-saving cloud architecture.

 Refactoring entails significant architectural changes to the application, the technology stack, and the infrastructure.
 The most common example is refactoring a monolithic application to a cloud-hosted, microservices architecture.
 This approach requires the greatest commitment; however, it maximizes the return on investment.

-In this illustration, we modernize the BuyStuff application by refactoring from a traditional n-tier application into a collection of microservices and a modern, single-page application (SPA) user interface.
+In this illustration, we modernize the BuyStuff application by refactoring it from a traditional n-tier application into a collection of microservices and a modern, single-page application (SPA) user interface.

 The benefits of a successful modernization project are substantial.
 However, there are pitfalls along the way that, if not addressed, cause modernization initiatives to stall or to be abandoned altogether.
+These may include:

 Invest time and resources in the application assessment.
 The artifacts from a thoughtful assessment serve as one of the most important inputs for the modernization roadmap.

-2. Starting With a Large Project
+2. Starting with a large project

 As excitement for modernization builds in your organization, it is tempting to start with one or more large projects.
 In the early stages, you will inevitably learn a tremendous amount and need to adjust your plans as new information becomes available.
-Begin with a small, low complexity pilot project.
+Begin with a small, low-complexity pilot project.
 Establish objectives and key results for the pilot, including things you expect to learn.
 Upon completion, share the win with your organization to build confidence and excitement as you embark on the next phase.

 Carefully consider the technology stack that will serve as the foundation of your mission-critical applications for perhaps the next decade.
 Create a training plan to upskill and empower your staff to become experts in your next-generation technologies.